 - Historically High Costs of Failure —Traditional telcos tend to see failure as too expensive and recovery periods as prohibitive.
 Moving from a waterfall approach to agile driven fast cycles, involves a paradigm shift for the organizations

-HTEC is on a mission to help organizations transform by introducing agile principles and using agile development with our clients.
-With telco being one of the industries which are lagging behind when it comes to leading agile change, we have been practising a unique approach in empowering their teams to make decisions to a degree required to foster an agile way of working.
+With telco being one of the industries which is lagging behind when it comes to leading agile change, we have been practicing a unique approach in empowering their teams to make decisions to a degree required to foster an agile way of working.
 We have been quite successful in our efforts and seen outstanding results in creating agile teams with some of the world’s leading integrated telecommunications companies.

 Powered by the synergy of our Agile Scrum approach and harmonious discovery and delivery teams and processes, we enable product innovation in perpetuity, empowering teams to own the essence of the idea while we translate it into a tangible product.